foodcoopshop/foodcoopshop.github.io/en/pick-up-products.md

 If you z.
 For example, if you order 2 pieces of kohlrabi, but the manufacturer can only deliver 1 piece, you can change the ordered quantity.
 This is done via the edit icon next to the number under Orders / Ordered Products.
 The member and the manufacturer will be informed by e-mail.

-## Correcting the ordered weight (from v2.1)
+## Correcting the ordered weight

-If the product is billed with "Price by weight", the weight can be retroactively adjusted under "Ordered Products".
+If the product is billed with "Price per unit", the weight can be retroactively adjusted under "Ordered products".
 The price will be adjusted automatically.

 ## Who gets which e-mails (cancellation, correction of price, number and weight)?
 * If the manufacturer cancels, the member will receive an e-mail